-The meaning of Daniel’s vision was explained by an Angel to Daniel as “what will happen to your people in the latter days” (Daniel 10:14).
+The meaning of Daniel’s vision was explained by an Angel as “what will happen to your people in the latter days” (Daniel 10:14).

-He said three kings who would yet stand up in Persia, and the fourth shall be far richer.
+Three kings would yet stand up in Persia, and the fourth shall be far richer.
 His riches, would stir up all the realm of Greece, and a mighty King would arise, who was Alexander the Great.
-From verses 4 to 30, the Angel went on to describe all the Kings of the North, of the Seulicid Empire, from 320 to 163 BC.
-From verses 31-35, the Angel described the Antichrist, from Daniel 8.
+From verses 4 to 30, the Angel went on to describe all the Kings of the North, of the Seleucid Empire, from 320 to 163 BC.
+From verses 31-35, the Angel described the Antichrist.
 In verses 36 to 39, he described the beast in 2 Thessalonians and Revelation 13.
-And finally in verse 40, he described “the King of the North in the time of the end,” the final attack of the King of the North on Israel.
+And finally in verse 40, he described “the King of the North in the time of the end,” and the final attack of the King of the North on Israel.

-In the next Chapter, comes the explanation of the vision, for here we see that the Angel Michael, WHO IS LIKE God, as Christ, “shall stand up . . . and many of those who sleep in the dust of the earth shall awake” (Daniel 12:2).
+In the next Chapter, comes the explanation of the vision.
+In the Lord’s Day, the Angel Michael, WHO IS LIKE GOD, “shall stand up . . . and many of those who sleep in the dust of the earth shall awake” (Daniel 12:2).

 Christ as the Word

-As the Spirit, or Angel of God, Christ becomes the speaker and image of the invisible God, as was in the Old Testament, when He appeared “as God” to Abraham.
+Revelation 1 explains Christ as the Word.
+Christ as the Spirit, or Angel of God, becomes the speaker and image of the invisible God, as He was in the Old Testament when He appeared “as God” to Abraham.

-The expression, “Almighty” appears in verse 8, for the first time, since it was last used in Exodus 6:3, when Christ said to Moses, “I, YHVH (He Will BE), appeared to Abraham, and Isaac, and Jacob, as God Almighty, but by My Name, YHVH (He WILL BE), I was not known to them.”
+The expression “Almighty” appears in verse 8, for the first time since it was used in Exodus 6:3, when Christ said to Moses, “I, YHVH (He Will BE), appeared to Abraham, and Isaac, and Jacob, as God Almighty, but by My Name, YHVH (He WILL BE), I was not known to them.”

 After Exodus 6:3, the name “Almighty” was never used to describe the God of Israel, because God Almighty made “The Angel of YHVH” – Jacob’s God, in Genesis 35:1.
 The Angel of God was not God Almighty, and so this Name would never be used for Him.

-In Revelation 1:8, God introduces Himself, not only as God Almighty, but as the “the Alpha and the Omega,” “who is, who was, and who is to come,” the eternal God, who existed before Christ.
+In Revelation 1:8, God introduced Himself as the “the Alpha and the Omega,” “who is, who was, and who is to come,” the eternal God, who existed before Christ.

-Who is actually speaking these words?
-Of course, it is Christ as “the Word” speaking for the invisible God, just as He did in the Old Testament.
-We can see that in verse 17, where Christ says “I am the First and the Last.”
+But who is speaking these words?
+Of course, it is Christ as “the Word.”
+He speaks for the invisible God, just as He did in the Old Testament.
+We can see this again in verse 17, where Christ says “I am the First and the Last.”